google/flax/docs/design_notes/module_lifecycle.rst

 Definition
 =============

 Let's start with a high-level overview of the Module lifecycle.
-We start by defining a simple Module:
+First, define a simple Module:

 .. testcode::